atomflunder/stringmatch/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what the feature would be.

 **Why do you want this feature to be added**:
-Describe how this feature would be beneficial to the bot.
+Describe how this feature would be beneficial to the library.

 **Your preferred solution**:
 A clear and concise description of what you want to happen.